Loading

 A statue found in one of the caves in the Phnom Sampeau mountain

-The caves, which are approached through a series of steps flanked by green vegetation, have a golden, reclining Buddha image.
-Skulls and bones are kept in a glass-covered cabinet next to the Buddha statue.
-These were the people who were killed by the Khmer Rouge Regime; their bodies were thrown through a natural chute from above, a skylight opening.
-Remnants of war artillery (of the government forces) are seen there, oriented towards Phnom Krapau (Crocodile Mountain), which was the strategic location of the Khmer Rouge during the war.
-At the base point from where the steps lead to the cave, there is an old memorial, a chicken-wire enclosure which also houses skulls and bones of those killed by the Khmer Rouge.
+A golden, reclining Buddha image appears in one cave.
+Skulls and bones are kept in a glass-covered cabinet next to the statue.
+Remnants of war artillery remain, oriented towards Phnom Krapau (Crocodile Mountain), the strategic KR location during the war.
+At the base point a chicken-wire memorial is present which houses other skeletons.
 Another feature seen is an incomplete Buddha carving, a 30-foot (9.1 m) image, carved partly into the rock face of the hill, with only the head of the Buddha exposed.
-Lack of funds was the reason for its incompleteness.
+Lack of funds prevented its completion.

 References